ec1340/jekyll_mover_site/_posts/2021-03-21-rna-folding-landscapes.md

 <figure>
   <img src="scat_transform.png" alt="scattering transform" style="width:100%">
-  <figcaption>Geometric Scattering Transform from Gao et al. 2018.
-Graph diffusion wavelets were used </figcaption>
+  <figcaption>Geometric Scattering Transform from Gao et al. 2018.</figcaption>
 </figure>

 \
 We tested these approaches and found that graph scattering transforms, as a likely consequence of the way it's filter bank is designed, is best able to capture the structural information we are interested in.
 The multi-scale nature of diffusion wavelets, as parameterized by number of steps, is able encode the hierarchical nature of RNA secondary structure.

 \
 Using the scattering coeffients of each graph for comparisons, we can now begin to generate potential x and y coordinates for the folding landscape.
-Since we have now converted the discrete graphs to a continous vector represenation, we can use the euclidean distance between the scattering coefficents of two RNA structure graphs as a distance.
+Since we have now converted the discrete graphs to a continous vector representation, we can use the euclidean distance between the scattering coefficents of two RNA structure graphs as a distance for the folding landscape.

 \
 But as we show in the paper, these graph representations lack the level of smoothness with respect to stability we are aiming for.
 To get there, we leverage the representational power of deep learning.